-Find out why read alouds aren’t just for babies and toddlers!
-Plus a $100 Usborne Books giveaway!
+Find out why read alouds aren’t just for babies and toddlers, but why they’re important for older kids, too!

 We all know that reading to our young children is really important.
-Kids that are read to at an early age tend to do better in school, have better listening skills, and it has even been said to raise your child’s IQ!
+Kids that are read to at an early age tend to do better in school, have better listening skills, and it has even been said that reading to your children can raise their IQ!

 But most out loud reading stops once our kids are able to read for themselves, and that’s a shame!